Pre-0013/All-projects/README.md

-# GPS Tracker (ESP_32)
+# GPS Tracker
-This repository includes code for GPS Tracker using ESP32
+This repository includes code for GPS Tracker using ESP32 and RaspberryPi Pico